Skip to main content

 If you're dealing with one of these issues, here are the steps you should follow to solve it.

-PS4 controller won't pair or connect
+PS4 controller won't connect to the console

 1. On your PlayStation dashboard, go to Settings Devices Bluetooth Devices.